TellStar explained

 License:Proprietary

 TellStar was the first graphical astronomy program available for personal computers.
-It was sold from 1980 to 1986 by Scharf Software Services, originally for the Apple II then later for IBM PC compatibles.
-It came in two versions: Level 1, which only plotted the Northern Hemisphere; and Level 2, which was able to plot the entire sky.[1]
+It was sold from 1980 to 1986 by Scharf Software Services, initially for the Apple II, and later for IBM PC compatibles.
+The program came in two versions: Level 1, which only plotted the Northern Hemisphere; and Level 2, which could plot the entire celestial sphere.[1]

-TellStar could predict the position of celestial objects on any point of the earth at any time between 0 and 3000AD.
-Available celestial objects were planets, Messier objects, and stars from 3 different catalogs, totaling to over 600 entries.[2]
+TellStar could predict the position of celestial objects at any point on Earth and at any time between 0 and 3000AD.
+The program's database included various celestial objects such as planets, Messier objects, and stars from three different catalogs, totaling over 600 entries.[2]

-Plots could be done in 9 directions, N, NE, E, SE, S, SW, W, NW and overhead (a view upwards the sky).
-Clicking on a star with a joystick or gamepad would give detailed information on each object, including declination, right ascension, magnitude, rising and setting times in sidereal time and Universal Time, and ranges of the year of visibility.[3]
+Plots could be generated in nine directions: N, NE, E, SE, S, SW, W, NW and overhead (a view of the sky upwards).
+By clicking on a star with a joystick or gamepad, users could access detailed information about each object, including its declination, right ascension, magnitude, rising and setting times in sidereal time and Universal Time, and ranges of the year of visibility.[3]

 External links